PlaidCloud/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 ### Python client

-To use [Python client](https://github.com/kubernetes-client/python), run the following command: `pip install kubernetes`.
-See [Python Client Library page](https://github.com/kubernetes-client/python) for more installation options.
+To use [Python client](https://github.com/PlaidCloud-client/python), run the following command: `pip install PlaidCloud`.
+See [Python Client Library page](https://github.com/PlaidCloud-client/python) for more installation options.

 The Python client can use the same [kubeconfig file](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) as the kubectl CLI does to locate and authenticate to the apiserver.
-See this [example](https://github.com/kubernetes-client/python/tree/master/examples).
+See this [example](https://github.com/PlaidCloud-client/python/tree/master/examples).

 ### Other languages